department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-08-01-autonomous-deployments.md

 - Disable current staging deployment behaviors
 - Reserve time for troubleshooting staging
 - Reach out to two application teams for production deployment beta
+- Create script to "reset" each environment (with Slack alerts).

-This work should be completed in 2-3 sprints with 2 people.
+This work should be completed in 2-3 sprints with 3 people (3-4 with 2 people).
 Sprint 1 should be dev.
 Sprint 2 should be staging.
 Reserving and extra sprint for troubleshooting if needed.

+A representative from each VFS team should have to review / approve the PR that activated this feature in each environment as a way to acknoledge the change.
+FE Tools will also attend the VSA Engineering meeting, alert slack, and add to the newsletter (with each environment release).

+This release behavior should not replace Review Instances.
+Review Instances should still be used when possible as to not overload staging / dev deployments.

 #### Milestone: Create and release initial production behaviors with "allow" list